PoChang007/Lidar_Camera_Fusion/project_writeup_final.md

 ### Difficult parts in the project

 The track/measurement association part was not trivial to complete.
 The closest track/measurement pair relies on the `Mahalanobis Distance` calculation with appropriate `Gating` threshold.
 However, to get globally optimal results, the Single Nearest Neighbor Association method may not be sufficient.
-Another part that needs to be aware of is the removal of associated pair from unassigned track/measurement lists.
-The edge case such as min. entry in association matrix needs to be taken into account.
-Also, the update of the association matrix and the unassigned lists is crucial when a track/measurement pair is found.
+Another part that needs to be aware of is the associated pair removal from unassigned track/measurement lists.
+By iteratively searching and deleting the closest pair in association matrix, all the eligible tracks can then be updated.

 ## Benefits in camera-lidar fusion compared to lidar-only tracking